-Stock futures slide ahead of retail sales, jobless claims
+Stocks trim losses as retail sales rebound

 Cisco Systems will introduce new financial metrics

-U.S. stock futures slipped Thursday morning ahead of unemployment and retail sales data.
+U.S. stock futures curbed some early losses Thursday morning after retail sales rebounded in August.

 In stocks, Cisco Systems Inc. said it would introduce new financial metrics to highlight the company’s shift to software.